Batman: Creature of the Night: Publication

+Story

 Book One: I Shall Become...

 Starting in the late 60s, Bruce Wainwright is a boy growing up in Boston with moderately well-off parents and a strong obsession with Batman comics.
 However, one Halloween night, a botched robbery leads to his parents being murdered, and Wainwright's world sent spiraling out of control.

 Book Two: Boy Wonder

 Now a young adult, Wainwright has become a successful businessman, while waging a war on Boston's crime with the aide of his supernatural guardian.

 Book Three: Crusader

 Realizing his dark protector has a harmful side, Wainwright tries to find a way to control it as he wrestles with whether or not he has changed Boston for the better at all.

 Book Four: Dark Knight

 Now one with the bat creature, Wainwright is a lost man, stuck in denial and looking for answers for a supposed conspiracy that is behind all that's wrong in Boston, and his own life.